ane/ane.github.io/_drafts/expressing-problems.md

        The second variant type does not allow tag(s) `Octagon
 ```

+## Not a silver bullet

-The problem with polymorphic variants is you quickly reach an absurd level of complexity and are
+Unfortunately, polymorphic variants are *problematic*.
+The problem with polymorphic variants is you
-forced to use annotations or subtyping to ensure maximal type safety.
-So although polymorphic
+quickly reach an absurd level of complexity and are forced to use annotations or subtyping to ensure
-variants are *nice*, and they do let us solve the expression problem, they're an unsteady compromise
+maximal type safety.
+So although polymorphic variants are *nice*, and they do let us solve the
-between type safety and brevity.
-You can certainly make elegant abstractions with them but they get
+expression problem, they're an unsteady compromise between type safety and brevity.
+You can
+certainly make elegant abstractions with them but they get unwieldy quickly.
+They aren't as
-unwieldy quickly.
-They aren't as efficient compared to regular variants either.
+efficient compared to regular variants either.

 So what are the options?
 In OCaml 4.02, you can use *extensible variant types*: